What is a balance transfer credit card?

 Can a balance transfer credit card be used to repay debt?

 If you’re feeling stuck in a cycle of credit card debt, it’s easy to feel as though you have limited options.
-Let’s see how a balance transfer credit card and a fresh approach to managing finances can help you break free.
 There are two ways you can consolidate debt using a balance transfer credit card - your approach will depend on the amount of the balance you can transfer.

 Does the balance transfer amount cover your old debt in full?